freemindlabsinc/IntelliBlog/README.md

 :warning: This repo has just been made public and it's still under **heavy** development.
 Consider it a work in progress.

-:calendar: Our target date for the first usable release is **Aug 16th**, but don't be surprised by delays.
+:calendar: Our target date for the first usable release is **August/September**, but don't be surprised by delays.

 ## Overview
 [License: MIT]